brianrisk/lightning_factory/README.md

 models for various types of neural networks.
 It follows the parameterized factory pattern and allows users to specify custom configurations or use common defaults for quick prototyping.

-### History
+### Future Work
-This code is born from the hyper-parameter tuning portion of [Stock Predictin Neural Netowrk and Machine Learning Examples](https://github.com/D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples)
+This library is in early stages.
+Future work involves adding factory methods for LSTMs, RNNs and more.

+If you have ideas for this, please fork and contribute!

 ## Usage